Synthesis-Collective/UPFLoader-HeartSeeker/README.md

 Once you've created your zEdit patch, please delete the loader esp.

 This also outputs a dummy Synthesis.esp.
-Please only run this patch alone, and make a backup or rename any other "Synthesis.esp".
+Please only run this patch alone, and make a backup or rename any other "Synthesis.esp" you have.

 Be sure to check for conflicts in your created zEdit patch afterwards in xEdit.